tripikad/trip2/readme.md

     - all
     - offers
-    - buysell
     - editor

-- users: unique name / email ?

-- photo
+- filter frontimg tag from blog posts

+### Convert #2

-    - type!
+- photo: Mitte-reisipildid?

 - flights:

     - regexp price from the title

-- misc -> new term
+- misc -> new term?
-- expat -> new term
+- expat -> new term?
-- buysell -> new term
+- buysell -> new term?

-- filter frontimg tag from blog posts
 - Reisiveeb?
 - /uurimus|küsitlus|uuring term/
 - /töö/